JumpShip

 JumpShip Framework An MVC Based ActionScript with the following features:

-- A Command Pattern Based Controller (similar to ARP and Cairngorm)
+- A Command Pattern Based Controller (similar to ARP)

-- A Model that is compatible with Flash and Flex Components.
+- A Model that implements the DataProvider API for compatablility with Flash Components.

 - Controller Before / After filtering